devcoons/flexistack/README.md

 1.  **Create Plugin Classes**: Define Python classes for each plugin version within the `plugins` directory of your project.
 Each plugin class should contain methods for initialization and the functionality it provides.

-2.  **Specify Plugin Details**: In each plugin class, define the `autoload` attribute with details about the plugin, such as its name, version, and description.
+2.  **Specify Plugin Details**: In each plugin class, define the `_flexi_` attribute with details about the plugin, such as its name, version, and description.
 This information helps FlexiStack manage and identify plugins effectively.

 3.  **Implement Plugin Functionality**: Inside the plugin class, implement the functionality that the plugin offers.
 This could include data generation, external API integration, or any other task that the plugin is designed for.